intel-iot-devkit/iot-samples-cloud-setup/m2x-mqtt.md

 ## Additional setup for JavaScript\*

-When running your JavaScript\* code on the Intel® Edison board or Intel® IoT Gateway, you need to set the MQTT\* client parameters in the Intel® XDK IDE.
+When running your JavaScript\* code on the Intel® Edison board or Intel® IoT Gateway, you need to set the M2X\* client parameters in the Intel® XDK IDE.
 Add the following entries to the **config.json** file:

 ```json
    "services": {